devfocusit/clearvertise-landing-page/README.md

-# ClearVertise Landing Page
+# CLEARVERTISE Landing Page

-This project is a modern landing page for ClearVertise - Smart Advertising Solutions.
+This project is a modern landing page for Clearvertise - Smart Advertising Solutions.
 It showcases the platform's features, interactive carousel components, real interface screenshots, and provides comprehensive information about advertising analytics and campaign management tools.

 ## Project Structure